kyma-project/serverless/docs/user/01-130-use-external-scalers.md

     EOF
     ```

     >**NOTE:** This tutorial uses the `cpu` trigger because of its simple configuration.
-If you want to use another trigger check the official [list of supported triggers](https://keda.sh/docs/scalers/).
+If you want to use another trigger, check the official [list of supported triggers](https://keda.sh/docs/scalers/).

 3. After a few seconds ScaledObject should be up to date and contain information about the actual replicas: